How We Can Help

 Up to one fifth of children wheeze during the preschool years on at least one occasion.
 Children with a tendency to wheeze which persists beyond this time often have allergy to something in the environment such as dust mite, pets or pollens.
 While most asthma treatments aim to suppress symptoms, allergy-directed treatments focus on avoiding triggers and where appropriate on reducing allergy through desensitisation.
 Dr Boyle’s research in this area has focussed on environmental control measures and desensitisation.

 Hayfever is a common condition especially in the second and third decades of life.
 Triggers include grass pollen, which peaks during June and July in the United Kingdom; silver birch pollen, which peaks during Spring.
 While avoidance of pollens can be difficult, desensitisation with pollen tablets or pollen drops can be a useful treatment to reduce symptoms in the long term.
-Dr Boyle leads an allergen desensitisation service in his NHS work.
+We leads an allergen desensitisation service in the NHS work.

 Raised itchy rashes and swellings can be very bothersome.
 This condition is commonly caused by food allergy in young children, but if it keeps recurring or lasts for more than a few hours at a time then it is often so-called ‘spontaneous urticaria’, or one of the ‘physical urticarias’, which are not related to food allergy.
 For most people, use of a non-sedating antihistamine as required is sufficient to control symptoms, but sometimes testing or other treatments are required.